-The following VLT/VLTI instruments are unavailable for Large Programmes: NACO, VIMOS, VISIR, SINFONI, AMBER.
+In addition to the UT4 instruments (i.e., HAWKI, MUSE and SINFONI), the following VLT/VLTI instruments are also unavailable for Large Programmes: NACO, VISIR and AMBER.
+Furthermore, Large Programmes on the VLTI with the ATs are not offered on any VLTI instrument.
 The reasons for these restrictions are listed below and apply to Monitoring Programmes as well: